qdcmedia123/fbi-wanted-ws/README.md

 - Some keys has been missed in Kubernetes cluster for example
 - NATS_CLIENT_ID or JWT_KEY is undefined
 - Minibike may be stopped to work due to out of store in container, storage might   be out of capacity,
-- Loading Balancing, Store Management, Application
+- Issue with Loading Balancing, Store Management, Application
-- database is down the communication with other microservice was unsuccessful
+- Database is down the communication with other microservice was unsuccessful
 - It can be anything in our application, in infrastructure etc

 There is different way of logging in Nodejs, Kubernetes application for example in application level log4js, Winston, More robots service such as ELK Stack but with my opinion what I things is best way to log in Kubernetes is to have separate services which listen event when ever anything we need to log from the application then its simply publish the event the concern pods/service handle the logging, where we have proper model for log handling the its saves in permanent storage